 The Lombardi Dance program dates back to 2002, when Jill Roberts Piscatella, Georgetown graduate and member of the Georgetown University Dance Company (GUDC) volunteered her time, offering simple stretch movement exercises to people with cancer.
 Her efforts helped improve flexibility, muscle tone and mood.
 Jill invited and trained GUDC members to work with patients as well, and with funds from the D.C.
 Commission on the Arts and Humanities and the National Endowment for the Arts, designed Lombardi Moves, a dance curriculum that assists with student training and serves as a guide for those who wish to continue the exercises at home.
 Since the dance program's inception, the Arts and Humanities program has received anonymous gifts to expand to two professional dancers weekly and present dance in healthcare events for the extended community to demonstrate the role dance plays in cancer centers, hospitals and other healthcare settings.

 Research conducted at Lombardi supports decades of studies that indicate writing about thoughts and feelings may contribute to good health.
 Every Tuesday, writing clinician Nancy Morgan invites caregivers, patients, visitors and families to write on a given theme for the week, and are provided a related poem to reflect on.
 Participants receive a blank journal along with an encouragement to write - for stress relief, reduced symptom awareness, improved sleep quality, and to sort out and make sense of thoughts and feelings related to cancer and other life events.
-Each Tuesday, people on Five North and Seven West Infusion and the Lombardi Clinic are invited to write and given the theme for the week and a related poem to reflect on.
-A workshop at 11:00 a.m. in the Nina Hyde Room led by Nancy Morgan offers a chance to write as a group and share thoughts and feelings.
 Weekly writing prompts are available on the table outside the arts office in the Lombardi Clinic, room M344C.
-Readings are scheduled and Lombardi Voices, an anthology of writing by members of the Lombardi community, is published annually.
-Individual writing sessions can be arranged by calling 202-444-7228.
+Lombardi Voices, an anthology of writing by members of the Lombardi community, is published annually.
+Individual writing sessions can be arranged by calling Julia Langley at 202-444-7228.